jason-donner/spotify-monthly-listener-extract/README.md

 ```

 - `%~dp0` ensures the batch file always runs from the project folder, no matter where it's launched from.
-- This batch file runs both scripts with no prompts and logs all output to `automation.log`.
+- This batch file runs both scripts with no prompts except for the Spotify login step.
+- **You will need to manually log in to Spotify in the browser window when prompted during the scraping step.**
 - **Do not hardcode your ChromeDriver path in the batch file.
 Instead, set it in your `.env` file as described below.**

 ---